 Past 17 Years

 |Rafael Nadal||2005, 2006, 2007, 2009, 2010, 2012, 2013, 2018, 2019|

 |Maria Sharapova||2011, 2012, 2015|

 |Serena Williams||2013, 2014, 2016|

-Till date, Rafael Nadal is the most successful player, with 8 wins under his belt.
+To date, Rafael Nadal is the most successful player, with nine titles under his belt.
 In the WTA, Chris Evert is the most successful player, with 5 Italian Open wins.

 Rafael Nadal is also the only ATP player to be in the most finals, namely 10.
-Meanwhile, Chris Evert has also been involved in the most WTA finals, with 7 under her belt.
+Meanwhile, Chris Evert has played in most WTA Finals, with seven under her belt.

-Nadal even holds the record for the most consecutive titles, with 3.
-On the other end of the spectrum, Conchita Martinez has racked up 4 consecutive titles
+Nadal even holds the record for the most consecutive titles, with three.
+On the WTA side, Conchita Martinez has racked up four consecutive titles.